Semi Refined Kappa Carrageenan

-Carrageenan, a soluble fiber & hydrocolloids derived from red seaweed, is a natural food ingredient that has been used for hundreds of years in cooking all over the world.
+Carrageenan, a soluble fiber & hydrocolloid derived from red seaweed, is a natural food ingredient that has been used for hundreds of years in cooking all over the world.

 It often replaces synthetic and animal-based products (like Gelatin).
 It is also commonly used in vegetarian and vegan diets and lifestyles.

-Kappa Semi Refined Carrageenan is used in a variety of commercial applications as gelling, thickening, and stabilising agents, especially in the food industry for the manufacturing of meat products, condiments, pet foods, air fresheners, and for wort clarifying, etc.
+Kappa Semi-Refined Carrageenan is used in a variety of commercial applications as a gelling, thickening, and stabilizing agent, especially in the food industry for the manufacturing of meat products, condiments, pet foods, air fresheners, and for wort clarifying, etc.